Linear computation of XPM and BER in Long-Haul Optical Systems: XPM Model

-The XPM-induced phase fluctuations exerted by a pump signal on a continuous-wave (CW) probe in a single fiber span are governed by the dispersion parameter $D$, wavelength separation $\Delta\lambda$, and span length $L$.
-For an arbitrary modulation frequency $f$, the phase fluctuation amplitude is given by \cite{chiang1994cross1,chiang1996cross}:
+The XPM-induced phase fluctuations caused by one signal onto a continuous wavelength (probe) can be expressed in terms of the following parameters: $D$, the dispersion parameter; $\Delta\lambda$, the wavelength separation between the pump and probe; and $L$, the length of the fiber span.
+The equation is given as follows for a single span fiber at any arbitrary modulation frequency as \cite{chiang1994cross1,chiang1996cross}: